munificent/craftinginterpreters/book/strings.md

 <img src="image/strings/viola.png" class="above" alt="A viola.">

-Why, yes, I did spend two hours drawing a viola just to make a stupid joke about misspelling "voilà".
+Don't get "voilà" confused with "viola".
+One means "there it is" and the other is a tiny string instrument.
+Yes, I did spend two hours drawing a viola just to mention that.

 </aside>